Town of Oakville Procurement

 - GovDeals.ca - Surplus Auction Website

 All goods and services over $25,000 are purchased through a formal Purchase Order.
 The Purchase Order number must appear on all shipping documents, packing slips and invoices.
-Orders are to be shipped F.O.B. destination to the location specified on the Purchase Order.
+Orders are to be shipped free on board destination to the location specified on the Purchase Order.
 The Purchase Order is a legal contract between the town and its suppliers/contractors.
-By shipping goods as stated on the Purchase Order, the vendor agrees to the Terms and Conditions on the Purchase Order and/or the contract and will fulfil their obligations according to our Purchase Order or contract.
-For more information, please download the Purchase Order Terms and Conditions pdf from the listing above.
+By shipping goods as stated on the Purchase Order, the vendor agrees to the Terms and Conditions on the Purchase Order and/or the contract and will fulfill their obligations according to our Purchase Order or contract.
+For more information, please open the Purchase order terms and conditions (pdf, 29 kB).

 Deliveries and completion dates

-Invoices are paid based on the Purchase Order, unless otherwise specified in the contract document, following the receipt of goods or services.
-No orders can be paid without a supporting invoice that must refer to a Purchase Order number.
+Invoices are paid based on the Purchase Order, unless otherwise specified in the contract document, following the receipt and inspection of goods or services.
+No orders can be paid without a supporting invoice that must refer to the Purchase Order number.
 Prompt payment discounts are taken from the date of receipt of invoice, or date of receipt of the material, whichever is later.
-All invoices are to be directed to the attention of Accounts Payable.
+All invoices must be sent directly to the Accounts Payable department.
+Invoices can be sent electronically in PDF or TIF format to firstname.lastname@example.org.
+When invoices are e-mailed to Accounts Payable, the vendor should not send a “hard” copy through the mail.
+Invoices are paid promptly in accordance with the payment terms negotiated with the vendor, however the town’s standard is 30 days from date of receipt of the invoices.